bking3372/Belly-Button-Biodiversity/README.md

 * The individual sample's metadata (i.e., demographic information such as ethnicity, age, gender, etc.)
 * A gauge chart to plot the weekly belly button washing frequency of the individual.

-All visualizations will update when a new sample is selected.
+All visualizations update when a new sample is selected.